M. G. Ramachandran: Early life

 Ramachandran was born on 17 January 1917 in Nawalapitiya, Kandy District, British Ceylon (now in Sri Lanka) in a Malayali Nair family to Melakkath Gopalan Menon and Maruthur Satyabhama.
 His family hailed from Palakkad region in the modern-day Indian state of Kerala.
-Ramachandran later claimed himself to be of Tamil Kongu Vellalar descent, whose ancestors had settled in the Kerala region.
 His father worked as a magistrate in Kandy, and moved back to India with his family after retirement.
 He was the youngest of the two sons, and his elder brother was Chakrapani.
 Ramachandran's father died when he was two and a half years old.
 Soon after the death of his father, his sister also died due to ill health.
 After his father's death, their relatives did not support the family, and his mother moved to her brother's house in Kumbakonam.
 His mother worked as a housemaid to put both her sons through school.

 During his school days, Ramachandran joined a drama troupe called Boys Company.
 He trained himself in various aspects, and took on different roles.
 With help from Kandasamy Mudaliar, he had a brief acting stint overseas in Rangoon and Singapore, where he took up female roles.
 He returned to India to rejoin Boys Company, and started playing lead roles.